Yesterday (Aug 12) was a big deal. It was a big huge momentous exciting occasion for several reasons.

 Money in the Bank

 So, banking.
-That was a fun experience – and I mean that genuinely.
-The bank is a short walk away from our school, which is great because we’re in a fairly remote part of the island.
-There’s an English room off to the side once you’re in the bank where two lone employees sit; one is a super friendly guy around our age, and the other is a quiet woman, maybe in her 50s.
+That was a fun experience – I genuinely mean that.
+The bank is a short walk away from our school, which is great because we’re on a remote corner of the island.
+Inside, there’s a small English cubicle where two lone employees sit; one is a super friendly guy around our age, and the other is a quiet woman, maybe in her 50s.
 Privacy is non-existent because the “waiting area” is directly behind the chair at the teller’s desk.
 Good thing my bank accounts aren’t overflowing these days!
-Things get better.
+The scenario gets better.
 The bank is only open from 12-3pm, Monday to Friday.
 And I thought Ireland had tight banking hours!

-As for paperwork, I think I signed 20 times, and even then some, because the teller made an error with my name so we had to register all over again.
-Did I mention that I didn’t have the slightest clue what I was signing for?
-All forms were in Korean, as to be expected, and I could have been purchasing a Jeju orange grove or supplying his bonus.
-Throughout the process I could hear my Dad on my shoulder saying, “Never sign anything without reading it through, understanding it all, and asking any questions you have”.
+As for paperwork, I think I signed 20 times, and even then some, because the teller made an error with my name and we had to register all over again.
+Did I mention that none of us had the slightest clue what we were signing for?
+All forms were in Korean, as expected, and I could have been purchasing a Jeju orange grove or supplying his bonus for all I knew.
+Throughout the process I could hear mini Dad on my shoulder saying, “Never sign anything without reading it through, understanding it all, and asking any questions you have”.
 So much for that, Pops!

 This is a super long post so I’ll fill you in on my euphoria over finding pizza later. 🙂 Annnd a shout out to my brother, who celebrated his birthday.
 Love ya buddy!

 …also, I didn’t have time to edit (huge personal pet peeve) but c’est la vie today.
 Thanks for reading!!!